porrey/EEPROM-Storage/README.md

 Detailed library class and code documentation can be found here: https://porrey.github.io/EEPROM-Storage

 ## EEPROMStorage\<T\> vs EEPROMCache\<T\>
 There are two classes that provide the similar access to EEEPROM.
 The first is the Direct Storage class which reads and writes to directly to and from EEPROM.
-The second is the Cache Access whichs reads and writes from memory and writes to the EEPROM when directed.
+The second is the Cache Access which reads and writes from memory and writes to the EEPROM when directed.

-Other than the `restore()` and `commit()` (*see description below*) methods on the cache based class, these objects can be used interchangably.
+Other than the `restore()` and `commit()` (*see description below*) methods on the cache based class, these objects can be used interchangeably.

 ### Direct Storage (EEPROMStorage\<T\>)
 This class writes directly to the EEPROM whenever the variable value is updated and reads directly from EEPROM when the variable value is accessed.